 The players in the Internet world are gradually becoming aware of the true potential of cybersecurity.
 It’s not just a question of avoiding tragedies, but of having a daily facilitator and accelerator of business.

 In this new era of cybersecurity, being a specialist in good protection practices is no longer enough.
-The crucial challenge today is to develop advanced technologies based on an intimate knowledge of the total economic ecosystem.
+The crucial challenge today is to develop advanced technologies based on an in-depth knowledge of the global economic ecosystem.

-This knowledge of the ecosystem enables to intervene at multiple levels where fraudsters attack and therefore to not only protect each player, but also to open up business opportunities by protecting and streamlining the entire chain.
+This knowledge of the ecosystem allows to intervene at multiple levels where fraudsters attack and therefore to not only protect each player but also to open up business opportunities by protecting and streamlining the entire chain.

 For example, in the world of mobile monetization where operators are at risk as well as advertisers, advertising agencies, merchants or payment aggregators, companies like Evina manage to intervene at all stages of interactions and with all players.
 This creates a beneficial chain reaction for everyone involved.